 Next up is “laying the groundwork to push the product commercially,” Sreshta said, “and learning to work with the right people in existing distribution networks.”
 Manufacturing and marketing efforts will be aided by a $100,000 prize for winning first place in the United States Department of Energy’s Clean Energy Challenge.

 With her final term at Booth before her, Sreshta sees an opportunity to ramp up distribution and product development.
-“My classmates who have graduated are traveling the world with the lights, leaving some behind, and sending back pictures and reviews.”—Ally Batty
+“My classmates who have graduated are traveling the world with the lights, leaving some behind, and sending back pictures and reviews.”—Alexandra Batty